-Within ten (10) days of receiving a Concept Plan application for a Facility the Department shall notify the applicant in writing (1) that the application is sufficient or (2) the particular information needed as required by the provisions of this Article and the Jefferson County Subdivision and Land Development Regulations, to constitute a sufficient application.
-Once the additional information is received and the application is found to be sufficient, the Department shall notify the applicant of that finding.
+Within ten (10) days of receiving a Concept Plan application for a Facility, Staff shall notify the applicant in writing (1) that the application is sufficient or (2) the particular information needed as required by the provisions of this Article and the Jefferson County Subdivision and Land Development Regulations, to constitute a sufficient application.
+Once the additional information is received and the application is found to be sufficient, Staff shall notify the applicant of that finding.